timothy sykes logo

 Recognizing patterns such as lower highs and higher lows is crucial for predicting future market movements.
 These patterns help traders understand the underlying momentum and shifts in market sentiment, which are essential for making informed trading decisions.
 From my 20-plus years in trading and teaching, I’ve found that mastering these patterns allows traders to anticipate potential trend reversals and continuations, thereby enhancing their strategic decision-making.

-Read this article because it unpacks lower highs and higher lows, providing you with tools to leverage these patterns for trend prediction in trading.
+Read this article to understand how lower highs and higher lows form patterns that can be used for trend prediction in trading!

 I’ll answer the following questions: